Robert B. Silver, Ph.D.

 Deborah Coe Silver, Psy.D.

 is the Co-Director of the Silver Psychology Center.
-She is a Licensed Psychologist and School Psychologist, as well as a Nationally Certified School Psychologist.
+She is a Licensed Psychologist and School Psychologist, as well as a Nationally Certified School Psychologist, (NCSP).
 Dr. Silver is Board Certified in Clinical Psychology, ABPP.
 Before becoming a clinical psychologist, Dr. Silver was a teacher, rehabilitation counselor, then a guidance counselor and school psychologist with the Lee County Schools.
 After receiving her Psy.D. degree in Clinical Psychology from the Florida Institute of Technology in 1984, she interned at the Counseling Center of the University of South Florida.
-Dr. Silver is also a Board Certified Sex Therapist.
-Dr. Silver serves on the Professional Advisory Board of CHADD and Chaired the school advisory board of Father Anglim Academy.
-Dr. Silver has served as Vice President of the Executive Board for the Association of Family Law Professionals (AFLP) and is the Immediate Past President of the Florida Chapter of the Association of Family and Conciliation Courts (FLAFCC).
-Most recently, Dr. Silver was awarded the FLAFCC 2012 President's Award in recognition of dedication to Florida’s families and with gratitude for outstanding and dedicated efforts on behalf of this Chapter of interdisciplinary professionals.
+Dr. Silver is an active member on the Board of Directors for several community organizations including the Family Resource Center (FRC), De LaSalle Academy, Professional Advisory Board of CHADD and formerly Chaired the school advisory board of Father Anglim Academy.
+Dr. Silver has served as Vice President of the Executive Board for the Association of Family Law Professionals (AFLP) and is a Past President of the Florida Chapter of the Association of Family and Conciliation Courts (FLAFCC).
+Most recently, in October 2013 an award was named in her honor by the Board of the Family Resource Center.
+The First Annual Dr. Deborah Coe Silver Pinnacle Award was given for her devotion to the children of Lee County.
+Additionally, she has been awarded the FLAFCC 2012 President's Award in recognition of dedication to Florida’s families and with gratitude for outstanding and dedicated efforts on behalf of this Chapter of interdisciplinary professionals.
 Dr. Silver has also been awarded the Ambassador Medal for service to the Association of Family and Conciliation Courts and the Think Outside the Box Award for leadership, critical thinking, innovation and volunteerism by AFLP.
 Her private practice includes the assessment and treatment of children's learning and behavior problems, family therapy, and marital and couples counseling.
 She is well known in the community for her work with children, as well as with divorced and divorcing parents.

 The Conflict Resolution Quarterly selected for inclusion two articles